H4HWV2011/msjarvis-public-docs/thesis/15-blood-brain-barrier-and-safeguards.md

 In this way, psychological guidance acts as a knowledge-informed layer within the broader barrier.

-## 15.6 Links to Containers and Memory
+## 15.8 Links to Containers and Memory

 Once material passes the barrier, it enters the same structures described in earlier and later chapters:

 - Container paths:
-  - Accepted items are normalized and passed into first-stage evaluation, background storage, and deep-retention layers.
+  - Accepted items are normalized and passed into first-stage evaluation, background storage, and deep-retention layers, together with any attached agreement and support signals.
 - Long-term stores:
-  - Items judged sufficiently valuable and reliable are embedded and written into semantic memory, belief structures, and spatial layers.
+  - Items judged sufficiently valuable and reliable are embedded and written into semantic memory, belief structures, and spatial layers, with truth-related labels preserved for later use.
 - Introspective records:
   - Key barrier decisions, such as rejections, quarantines, and promotions, are recorded so they can be examined later.

-The barrier thus shapes what the rest of the system ever has a chance to consider.
+The barrier thus shapes what the rest of the system ever has a chance to consider and how strongly different items are treated.

-## 15.7 Interaction with Global Modes and Coordination
+## 15.9 Interaction with Global Modes and Coordination

 Barrier behavior is modulated by higher-level settings and coordination:

 - Mode sensitivity:
-  - In more restrictive settings, policies can become stricter, quarantine periods longer, and automatic promotions rarer.
+  - In more restrictive settings, policies can become stricter, quarantine periods longer, and automatic promotions rarer, and higher agreement thresholds may be required.
 - Coordinator inputs:
-  - The central coordinating component can request barrier checks explicitly for certain operations or can adjust routing when barrier signals indicate elevated risk.
+  - The central coordinating component can request barrier checks explicitly for certain operations or can adjust routing when barrier signals indicate elevated risk or low support.
 - Feedback:
-  - Statistics about rejected or quarantined material can inform changes in global settings, source policies, and downstream evaluation criteria.
+  - Statistics about rejected, quarantined, or weakly supported material can inform changes in global settings, source policies, and downstream evaluation criteria.

 These interactions keep the barrier aligned with overall goals and responsive to observed conditions.

-## 15.8 Summary
+## 15.10 Summary

 The barrier layer defines how external material is admitted into the inner structures of the system.
-It combines source policies, staging areas, psychological guidance, and ties to global control to create a structured interface between outside inputs and internal processing.
-This complements the other neuro-inspired layers by clarifying where protection and containment occur, before container paths and long-term memory come into play.
+It combines source policies, staging areas, truth-focused evaluation, psychological guidance, and ties to global control to create a structured interface between outside inputs and internal processing.
+This complements the other neuro-inspired layers by clarifying where protection, containment, and support assessment occur before container paths and long-term memory come into play.